What is the Thames Valley Flood Scheme?

 • What other approaches did we consider?

 In 2021 we held our first public consultation.
-You can view the information we shared, and our reports following the consultation here.
+You can view the information we shared, and our reports following the consultation on our reports page.

 What is the Thames Valley Flood Scheme?

-To find out about the scheme you can watch our new video, explaining the need for the scheme, what the scheme includes and our project ambitions.
+To find out about the scheme you can watch our video(External link), explaining the need for the scheme, what the scheme includes and our project ambitions.

-We have found that creating new flood storage sites, supported by natural flood management, could work at a large scale to reduce flood risk.
-We have identified 17 locations that might be suitable to store flood water on some of the tributaries (rivers that feed into) of the river Thames.
-During the next phase of work, we will be refining the precise extent of these locations.
+We had previously found that creating new flood storage sites, supported by natural flood management, could work at a large scale to reduce flood risk.
+We had identified 17 locations that might be suitable to store flood water on some of the tributaries of (rivers that feed into) the River Thames.
+We found that large scale flood storage does have potential to help reduce flood risk to people and properties along the River Thames.
+However, the benefits in reducing flood risk would not be enough to gain funding and approvals.
+We are therefore not able to progress catchment scale flood storage at this time.

 Natural flood management